devsummit/backend/README.md

 	`python manage.py seed`
 - run the server by `python manage.py server`.

+## Run On Docker

+You can run the server on docker simply by running:
+*not in virtual environment

+- `docker-compose build`
+- `docker-compose up`

+and server should be up on `localhost:5000`

 ## Linting

 Make sure flake-8 is installed on your env, by running `make deps` inside your `env`